 * This calculator assumes the contributions are made at the end of each period.

-People save for various reasons such as for big purchases including homes and new cars.
-Also, saving can help prepare for things in the future such as college tuition, marriages, vacations, or retirement.
+People save for various reasons such as for big purchases, including homes and new cars.
+Also, saving can help prepare for things in the future, such as college tuition, marriages, vacations, or retirement.
 Whatever the reason for saving, not planning for these events beforehand can result in poor financial outcomes.
-However, determining exactly how much to stash away each year or month in savings can be difficult.

 A key characteristic of savings accounts is their ability to earn interest at rates generally higher than those offered by checking accounts.
 However, a major drawback is that a federal limit in the U.S. only allows for no more than six outgoing transactions (withdrawals) a month.
 Due to this, savings accounts are most useful as a means to store funds that a person does not immediately require, such as savings or emergency funds.
 Although savings accounts are not as liquid as checking accounts, it is still one of their beneficial aspects.
 When compared to the relative liquidity of cashing bonds, withdrawing from retirement accounts, or selling stocks or other assets, savings accounts are much easier to access when cash is needed.

-It can be a good idea to have both at the same time; a checking account can be used to store cash for immediate needs for everyday purchases using a debit card, and a secondary savings account can be used to hold any excess cash that can earn interest in the meantime.
+It can be a good idea to have both at the same time; a checking account can be used to store cash for immediate needs, and a secondary savings account can be used to hold any excess cash that can earn interest in the meantime.
 With that said, savings accounts aren't the only way to save and earn passive income.
-There are alternative investments with similar risk levels that can offer higher returns such as Certificates of Deposit (CD) and Treasury bills.
+There are alternative investments with similar risk levels that can offer higher returns, such as Certificates of Deposit (CD) and Treasury bills.
 Investors with excess funds who want to stretch their dollars may also want to explore other passive income options.

 Money Market Accounts